-The mobile experience was developed in a user-centric way with many rounds of testing.
-However, from previous user interviews focusing on the purchasing journey, they were aware that the web bidding experience had room for improvement, and the opportunity to improve its functionality became the highest priority score (RICE score) out of all the opportunities in their backlog.
-This started the idea and implementation of A/B testing.
-Product Designer Gemma Cardus and UX Writer Yuliya Denysenko at Ricardo talked about this project and gave us an insight into how they defined their testing practices and goals.
+Ricardo developed the mobile experience in a user-centric way with many rounds of testing.
+Previous user interviews revealed awareness of web bidding’s improvement potential during the purchasing journey.
+That is why it received the highest priority (RICE score) among all backlog opportunities.
+With this in mind, the Purchasing Team at Ricardo started the ideation and implementation of A/B testing.
+UX Writer Yuliya Denysenko at Ricardo talked about this project and gave us an insight into how she defined Ricardo’s testing practices and goals.

-To find starting points for developing the A/B tests, the team consulted old reports that they had collected with insights from user research.
+The team referred to past reports containing user research insights to identify A/B test development starting points.
 They had previously researched the purchasing experience of Ricardo users.
-After reviewing the UX research reports, it became clear that two main areas could be improved:
+After reviewing the UX research reports, two main areas could be improved:

 - Aspects of the auction feature, which users didn’t seem to understand

-Everything was put on a Miro Board and the purchasing team started ideating how to improve the bidding flow.
-The goals were to solve the central problems that were identified and to make the bidding flow more intuitive.
-For inspiration, the team decided to look at competitors and see how they approached the bidding part of the user journey on their platforms.
+The purchasing team put everything on a Miro Board and started ideating how to improve the bidding flow.
+Their goal was to solve the central problems that were identified and to make the bidding flow more intuitive.
+To gain inspiration, the team examined competitors‘ approaches to the bidding phase within their platforms‘ user journeys.
 Another comparison that fueled their insights was between the UI of Ricardo’s own web version and their new mobile app.
 Based on this ideation process, they created several designs for a new bidding flow that they believed would solve the problems identified.

 A/B Testing?
 A/B/C/+ Testing!

 To verify the improvements in these new designs, they conducted A/B tests.
 This was easier said than done!
-The solutions they had identified for the UI covered multiple areas, including the copy, the sequence, and the bidding flow.
+The solutions they had identified for the UI covered multiple areas.
+This included the copy, the sequence, and the bidding flow.
 This meant that testing wasn’t limited to one simple change that could be observed for better or worse performance, compared to the current version.
-A complex mix and multiple combinations of various ideas had to be verified to produce meaningful testing results.
+The team had to verify a complex mix and multiple combinations of various ideas to produce meaningful testing results.

 The complexity of the project sparked many discussions to decide what should be tested first and which solutions should be put together in each of the tests.